TwilCynder/kuribrawl/README.md

 ## Installing
 Of course, proper packaged releases with a ready-to-run executable will be published in time.
 For now, kuribrawl can be built from its source code by following the [installation guide](./doc/internal/install-build.md#Kuribrawl)

+## Project organization

+The Kuribrawl project is made of multiple modules : the Game, the Datafile Maker, and the Editor.

+### Kuribrawl (the game)
+The game itself